optb/docker-email-collector/README.md

 5. You are free to backup or move your emails from server to server or change your email addresses and email providers without hard binding

-Each of these problems can be solved separated from the other, but<br>
+Each of these problems can be solved separately, but<br>
 **DEC solves all the listed problems at the same time!**

 ## Which problems can NOT be solved by docker-email-collector?

 1. There is no Mail Transfer Agent (MTA) like Postfix or Exim inside of DEC, so you cannot receive or send your emails over the network via SMTP.
-For sending emails you will need to use your original mail providers.
+For sending emails you will need to use your original email providers.
 At the same time, the missing MTA reduce the complexity of DEC. <br>
 If you need your own MTA - use [mailu](https://mailu.io/) or [docker-mailserver](https://github.com/docker-mailserver/docker-mailserver)